tp-codings/PyGame/README.md

 # PyGame
 This is a collection of some small games that I implemented with Pygame in order to learn python and this library.
+This was one of my first python experiences.

 ## Project Overview